jkachmar/dotnix/README.md

 his [Erase Your Darlings] blog post; in this case, `/persist` is being used as the persistent directory.

-Due to a few idiosyncracies with the persistence framework, this configuration should be cloned to `/persist/etc/nixos`.
+This repository can be cloned anywhere, but in general I tend to place it in `$HOME/.config/dotfiles` on desktop machines and `/persist/etc/nixos` on servers.

 After cloning, `cd` into the directory.